Knotx/knotx-launcher/README.md

   }
 }
 ```

 - `scanPeriod` in milliseconds.
 If property is specified, Launcher scans the defined configuration stores and redeploys the Knot.x application on changes.
-- `stores` it's an array of configuration stores.
-Each store requires two properties:
+- `stores` it's an array of [Vert.x `ConfigStoreOptions`](https://vertx.io/docs/apidocs/io/vertx/config/ConfigStoreOptions.html):
   - `type` a declared data store, such as File(**file**), JSON(**json**), Environment Variables(**env**), System Properties(**sys**), HTTP endpoint(**http**), Event Bus (**event-bus**), Directory(**dir**), Git (**git**), Kubernetes Config Map(**configmap**), Redis(**redis**), Zookeeper (**zookeeper**), Consul (**consul**), Spring Config (**spring-config-server**), Vault (**vault**)
   - `format` a format of the configuration file, such as JSON(**json**), HOCON(**conf**) and YAML(**yaml**)
-  - config
+  - `config`
-    - path - a relative or absolute path to the Knot.x modules configuration file, if not specified
+    - `path` - a relative or absolute path to the Knot.x modules configuration file, if not specified
     then it get the `knotx.home` system property and append it with `conf`
+  - `optional` - whether or not the store is considered as optional.
+When the configuration
+  is retrieve, if an optional store returns a failure, the failure is ignored and an
+  empty json object is used instead (for this store).
+The default value is `false`.

 In addition to the out of the box config stores and formats it's easy to provide your own [custom
 implementation](https://github.com/Knotx/knotx-launcher/blob/master/src/main/java/io/knotx/launcher/config/ConfProcessor.java)